bdytx5/choline/README.md

 <insert motivational quote about startups that won't actually help>

+THE THINGS I REALLY WANT ARE ....
+1) a cli that will let me specify when a vast instance will startup, as well as what data it will sync - without writing any sh scripts or installing any linux packages
+2) a python library that will sync my models, and code with the vast instance, and startup and resume a training run when/if the vast instance fails (on another instance)
+3) the library will also let me pause runs and effortlessly resume them, without any programatic code changes, as well as schedule pauses with shutdowns
+4) alerts for various events that occur on training run (accuracy accomplishments and failures), to my email

 Currently, the main goal is to automate a lot of the processes of training models, as well as ease the process of using p2p GPU's on vast.ai